JIMMUGUNA789/JIMMUGUNA789/README.md

 </div>
 <hr />
  :man_technologist: About Me :
- I am a Full Stack Developer from Nakuru-Kenya.
+ I am a Full Stack Developer from Kenya.

  - :telescope: I’m a software developer talented at transforming software requirements into testable engineering plans maintaining high quality from conception through distribution.

-- :seedling: Currently exploring Django.
+- :seedling: Currently exploring Django and Flutter.

 - :zap: When Im not writing code, I read books and tech articles.